 Especially, indigenous women need recognition to counteract the scarce consideration they receive and the lack of acknowledgement of their status, capacities, and roles.
 It is necessary to organize events which, instead of pointing out women’s weaknesses, contribute to celebrating their qualities and their strengths.
 Events in which indigenous women’s art, skills, knowledge and resistance are recognized and shared should be supported and organized.
 Media such as TV and radio should help to augment the visibility of indigenous women, give them a voice, and promote their agenda.
 Multimedia allows to stay connected and to decentralize culture.

-The project: “Amplifying voice for indigenous women and discriminated groups through innovative multimedia” is a documentary filmmaking and multimedia training, organized by the Bophana Audiovisual Resource Center and supported by VOICE, through Oxfam in Cambodia and the Australian Embassy in Cambodia.
+The project: “Amplifying voice for indigenous women and discriminated groups through innovative multimedia” is a documentary filmmaking and multimedia training, organized by the Bophana Audiovisual Resource Center and supported by VOICE, through Oxfam in Cambodia, the Australian Embassy in Cambodia and the Heinrich Böll Stiftung Cambodia.
 The training will last 24 months and provides a full scholarship to 12 selected candidates.
 In the selection process, candidates from rural areas in Cambodia – Mondulkiri, Ratanakiri, and Banteay Mean Chey – were prioritized, as the program wants to encourage them to shoot films in their own provinces.
 The aim of the project is to empower especially indigenous women and discriminated groups, and to give them a voice through innovative multimedia.
 For this purpose, the Bophana Center will work closely with the indigenous youth and women in Cambodia, who experienced violence, or have disabilities.

 To raise awareness for the needs of indigenous minorities and to give them a voice, is the main concern of: “Amplifying voice for indigenous women and discriminated groups through innovative multimedia”.
 Furthermore, the project will help to initiate a social dialogue by screening the produced films at national and international film festivals.